top of page

 According to a Forbes article, the definition of employee engagement is:

-Employee engagement is the emotional commitment the employee has to the organization and its goals.
+the emotional commitment the employee has to the organisation and its goals

 What I like about this article is the contrast of employee engagement with employee happiness and satisfaction.
 It states that engagement goes beyond just being happy or satisfied at work.